DeclanClifford/simple_flight_simulator/README.md

 [three_DoF_aircraft_simulator.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/three_DoF_aircraft_simulator.m) achieves the same purpose as three_DoF_aircraft_model.m, though it takes in a control vector, u and state vector x.
 Using these inputs xdot is calculated.
 This version is significant in that it considers the effect of pitch rate on the local velocity at each horseshoe vortex.

-[simulator.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/simulator.m) is a rather messy script.
-It contains a very, **very** crude trim calculator, the aerodynamic stability derivative calculations and the time stepping method for the flight simulator.
-You can use this script to find a trim point

 ** Again I cannot stress enough that you'd only want to use this model to compare aerodynamic stability derivatives or if you don't have Simulink installed.